 Start with the TFSA, transfer to the RRSP

 There’s a trick that savvy investors can try.
 When you’re starting your career, it’s likely your income won’t be that high.
 You want to start by saving everything you can into the TFSA.
-When you are in a higher tax bracket, if one year you find yourself short on your RRSP contributions, you might want to withdraw some amount from your TFSA and contribute to your RRSP.
-This will maximize the tax saved.
+When you are in a higher tax bracket, if you find yourself short on your RRSP contributions in one year, you might want to withdraw some amount from your TFSA and contribute to your RRSP.
+This could maximize the tax savings.

 TFSA vs savings account